March 6, 2025

 binaryData:

-are used to store sensitive configuration / data.
-Similar to ConfigMap
+Secrets are used to store sensitive configuration / data.
+Similar to ConfigMap otherwise.

 Different types of Secrets, e.g.